-Why so many different names?
-While it is clear that hip dysplasia involves an atypical formation of the hip joint that affects its functioning, the degree to which it does so varies greatly from patient to patient, from a form that can easily be missed during routine infant screenings, to a situation in which the hip bone is severely malformed and the femur head — the “ball” part of the thigh bone that is supposed to fit into the hip socket — isn't connecting to the hip bone at all.
+Why does one condition go by so many different names?
+While it is clear that hip dysplasia involves an atypical formation of the hip joint that affects its functioning, the degree to which it does so varies greatly from patient to patient.
+Some people with hip dyspasia have from a mild form of the condition that can easily be missed during routine infant screenings, while others find themselves in a situation in which the hip bone is severely malformed and the femur head — the “ball” part of the thigh bone that is supposed to fit into the hip socket — isn't connecting to the hip bone at all.

 Hip dysplasia affects thousands of people, from newborn to elderly, every year.
-Around one in 20 full-term babies suffers from a some form of hip instability, while two to three of every thousand babies will need treatment.
-Hip dysplasia is the most common cause of hip arthritis in adults, and the hips will wear out more quickly in people with hip dysplasia too.
+Around one in 20 full-term babies suffers from a some form of hip instability, while two to three of every thousand babies will need treatment for the condition.
+Hip dysplasia is the most common cause of hip arthritis in adults, and the hips will wear out more quickly in people with hip dysplasia too, necessitating hip replacement earlier in life.
 Hip dysplasia can be unilateral, affecting only one hip, or bilateral, affecting both hips.
 The condition is more common in females than in males.

 I am a woman, now in my thirties.
-I was diagnosed with hip dysplasia during infancy, but I grew up knowing next to nothing about the condition.
+I was diagnosed with hip dysplasia during infancy, but I grew up knowing next to nothing about the condition — which didn't functionally affect me, but if I wanted to get out of PE classes, it'd claim that it did.
 “The doctor made you wear this huge cushion in between your legs to spread them and help your hips develop properly,” my mother told me.

 Other than that story, which I heard many times, I was told I might need some kind of operation in my early twenties.
 My grandfather, who apparently had the same condition, had a hip replacement operation when he was already old — there is, you see, a hereditary component to hip dysplasia, though there are no hard and fast rules about who will end up with the condition.

 That's all I knew, for a very long time.
 Then, I started experiencing hip pains at night.
 Sometimes my knees hurt too.
-I got through my childhood, teens, and twenties without thinking about hip dysplasia but then it apparently caught up with me.
+I got through my childhood, teens, and twenties without thinking about hip dysplasia but then the condition apparently finally caught up with me.
 This can happen.
-If it happens to you, please seek medical attention — if you know you were diagnosed with the condition as a child, but also if you weren't or are not sure.
+If it happens to you, and you start to experience pain, clicking noises, or range of motion issues, please seek medical attention — if you know you were diagnosed with the condition as a child, but also if you weren't or are not sure.